speedacm/speedacm.org/content/about/speedacm.md

 ---
-title: "Hello, world!"
+title: "About Us"
 date: "2014-03-15"
-tags: [ "helloworld" ]
+tags: [ "speedacm","about" ]
 ---

 # In si Palaestini toto confecta adgnoscitque